Our Team in Ethiopia

 Program Management Officer

 Mr. Ayalew previously worked with the government, academia and civil society on governance, human rights and criminal justice while working as a judge, lecturer, advisor and consultant at law.
 He graduated with LLB Degree in Law from Addis Ababa University and MPhil from the University of Oslo in the Theory and Practice of Human Rights.
-Abraham was a Chevening Fellow at the University of Wolverhampton in Government Relations with NGOs and Civil Society.
+Mr. Ayalew was a Chevening Fellow at the University of Wolverhampton in Government Relations with NGOs and Civil Society.

 Abibatou Wane-Fall